 Through its exploration Riverlife learned that Pittsburgh's trails are an indispensable part of the region's mobility infrastructure.
-Riverfront trails connect people to the rivers, connect the rivers to neighborhoods and create a strong sense of place.
+Riverfront trails connect people to neighborhoods and create a strong sense of place.
 Despite infrastructure challenges, moments of exquisite natural beauty and ecological significance exist along the rivers.
 Places that are well maintained create welcoming destinations.
 Lastly, and perhaps most importantly, a variety of riverfront experiences encourage people to come to the river for special occasions as well as everyday experiences, embedding the rivers in Pittsburgh's identity.